Doping of large-pore crown graphene nanomesh

 The DOS and PDOS of the 2Li@O--GNM$9$ system are shown in Fig. \ref{Li@O-GNM9}b.
 The shift in the Fermi energy indicates the increase in the doping level of the $2$Li@O--GNM$9$ over the Li@O-GNM$9$ system.
 Calculations confirm a charge transfer of $2e$ between the two lithium atoms and the graphene lattice.
 The DOS shows that the two {\it empty} Li states are now raised above the Fermi level by $0.5$ eV and $1.2$ eV.
 These two states are the symmetric and antisymmetric linear combinations of the atomic $2${\it s} lithium states.
 Thus the two Li atoms double the doping level, and maintain the rigid band doping picture, but with a smaller binding energy.

 Adding a third lithium atom to the pore introduces a qualitative change.
-Whereas the states of the single and double Li doping are {\it far} above the conduction band edge of the O--GNM$9$ (thus resulting in the spilling of one and two electrons to the O--GNM$9$, respectively), one of the states of the triple Li doping now falls in the conduction band of the O--GNM$9$.
-The O--GNM$9$ perturbs the Li and $2$Li spectra in such a way so as to raise their atomic/molecular HOMO states, leading to the ionization of lithium atoms in both cases.
+Whereas the states of the single and double Li doping are {\it far} above the conduction band edge of the O--GNM$9$, one of the states of the triple Li doping now falls {\it in} the conduction band of the O--GNM$9$ (Fig. \ref{Li@O-GNM9}c).
+The O--GNM$9$ perturbs the Li and $2$Li line spectra in such a way so as to raise their atomic/molecular HOMO states, leading to the ionization of lithium atoms in both cases.
 In the $3$Li case, the perturbation is such that the lowest lithium $2${\it s}-like state lies in the conduction band of the system {\it below} the Fermi level, and therefore two electrons occupy that state, while the third electron is donated to the O--GNM$9$, thus doping it to a level similar to that of the Li@O--GNM$9$ system.
-The binding energy in this case is $1.91$ eV.
+The total binding energy in this case is $1.91$ eV.
 The insets of Figs. \ref{Li@O-GNM9}b and \ref{Li@O-GNM9}c compare the spectra of the two and three Li atoms in the pore to those of the Li$_2$ and Li$_3$ clusters.
-This case is probably the least desirable for device engineers, as switching the device off would involve emptying the lowest Li state.